mercutioviz/CloudShroud/README.md

 I'm currently looking at a better cleanup system.

+## Troubleshooting Failed Deployment
+If Cloudformation fully deploys the stack, but you are not seeing a new VPN connection being created or some of the other features provisioned (ie. no new VPC route table entries), then there are usually three things to that can cause this:

+1) Make sure you are deploying the \*swan EC2 in a subnet that is using a route table with a default route out the Internet Gateway
+2) Ensure that if you are using VPC ACLs they are permissive enough, allowing all inbound and outbound TCP ports.
+The ACLs can be reverted back *after* Cloudshroud has *fully* deployed
+3) Make sure that your VPC is able to resolve public DNS records

+These three things are important to have in place so that Cloudshroud can download needed packages and make API calls on your behalf.

 ## Unique Features
 - Support for most IKEv1 and IKEv2 ciphers.
 - 1:1 or Dynamic NAT over IPSEC